bioimage-analysis/Haodi_sarcomere/README.md

 ## Setup
 1 - Download [Anaconda](https://www.anaconda.com/download/), a free installer that includes Python and all the common scientific packages.
+Be sure to download Anaconda for Python 3.6 or 3.7 for the appropriate operating system.
+Follow the on-screen instructions for installation.
+When prompted, be sure to "Install for me only."
+You may be prompted for optional installations, like PyCharm.
+You will not need it.

 2- Clone (or download) the repository